Aditya-150/carbon-cell-assessment/README.md

 - [HeadlessUI](https://headlessui.com/)

 ## ✨My Experience
-I had quit fun working on it.
+I had quite fun working on it.
 Learnt a lot of new stuff.

 *Thanks:)*